What is an NIPT Test?

 Using sophisticated bioinformatics tools, the data is carefully assessed to differentiate between maternal and fetal DNA and to detect any excess or deficiency in the fetal chromosomes that could indicate a genetic disorder.

-A medical professional interprets the results, which typically report the risk levels for specific chromosomal conditions.
+A medical professional records the results in the template provided in the guide, interprets them, and writes them in the guide as well.
+The report typically shows the risk levels for specific chromosomal conditions.
 The results are not diagnostic but provide a risk assessment that can indicate whether further diagnostic testing is recommended.

 If the NIPT results suggest a high risk of a genetic condition, the healthcare provider may recommend additional diagnostic tests, such as amniocentesis or chorionic villus sampling (CVS), to confirm the findings.